cycle/docs/query-builder/relations.md

 > Find all users with flagged posts and load all published posts.

-In some cases you can also combine joining and relation together (make sure you absolutelly know what are you doing).
+In some cases, you can also combine joining and relation together (make sure you know what are you doing).
 You can do that by pointing the source table alias to the `load` method:

 ```php
 $selec->with('posts',[